moshekaplan/palo_alto_firewall_analyzer/README.md

 ## Quickstart

-1. Modify `PAN_CONFIG.cfg` with your panorama's hostname and version number.
+The first time you launch the analyzer, it will create a `PAN_CONFIG.cfg` file in `"~\.pan_policy_analyzer\` and instruct you to edit it.
-1. The first time you launch the validator, it will check for a file "API_KEY.txt", with your API key.
-If "API_KEY.txt" is not present, the script will prompt for credentials and save the retrieved API key to "API_KEY.txt"
+The second time you launch the analyzer it will detect that "API_KEY.txt" is not present, and will prompt you for credentials and save the retrieved API key to "API_KEY.txt"

 Run a single validator on a single device groups:
 `pan_policy_validator.py --device-group my_device_group --validator UnusedServices`